 Do people judge books by their cover?
 Of course they do.
 But a lot of it has to do with the book’s title.
 The same goes for emails.
 People do tend to judge the content of an email by reading the subject line.
 In fact, it has been found that more than 30% of your email subscribers will open your email solely based on the subject line.
 So we’re going to teach you how to ensure you have professional email subject lines that please customers.

 Serious digital marketers know the importance of writing professional email subject lines that will improve their open rate.
-Which is why 47% of marketers claim that they test one subject line against another in order to optimize and improve the performance of their email campaign.
+Which is why 47% of marketers claim that they test one subject line against another in order to optimize and improve the performance of their email marketing campaign.

 In fact, the email subject line happens to be the most commonly tested email element.